Ronin Warriors: Media

-Manga

 Anime

 Ronin Warriors was originally licensed in the United States by Graz Entertainment and distributed by Cinar (now WildBrain), and it was recorded by the Vancouver-based Ocean Productions cast.
 Ronin Warriors first aired on American television during the summer of 1995 and subsequently appeared through syndication, as well as the USA Network (1995), Sci-Fi Channel (1996) and later on Cartoon Network (1999).

 The series was released on DVD in 2002, including the original Japanese version with English subtitles on the reverse side of the disc.
 On September 4, 2014, North American anime licensor Discotek Media announced their license of the original Japanese anime (Yoroiden Samurai Troopers), and planned to release the series on DVD in 2015.
 Discotek has said that on their Facebook page that they have no plans to release Ronin Warriors until they clear issues with the dub.
 Discotek has also licensed the OVAs and includes both Japanese and English audio as well as English subtitles.
-However, by 2021 the issues had been resolved and the series' English dub had a Blu-ray release on December 28, 2021.
+By 2021, the issues were resolved and the series' English dub had a Blu-ray release on December 28, 2021.

 Crunchyroll later added the anime series for its streaming.
-The English dub is legally available on streaming services such as Amazon Prime Video, RetroCrush, and Tubi.
+The English dub was legally available on streaming services such Amazon Prime Video, RetroCrush, and Tubi.

 The opening and ending sequences and the eyecatches were replaced with new ones, and the Japanese title cards were removed; there were no substantial cuts to the bodies of the episodes and the episodes retained most of the original music.

+A line of action figures based on the anime was released by Playmates Toys in 1999, with a limited rerelease by Re:Play in 2001.

 Three OVA sequels were produced: Gaiden (Side Story), The Legend of the Inferno Armor, and Message.
 There are numerous novels and audio dramas based on the anime.
 While all the sequels have been released on DVD, the manga and audio dramas have not been made available in English.

+A sequel of the original series, titled Yoroi Shinden Samurai Troopers (鎧真伝サムライトルーパー, Yoroi Shinden Samurai Torūpā), was announced on June 11, 2025.
+It will be produced by Sunrise and directed by Yōichi Fujita, with Shōgo Mutō handling series composition and episode scripts, character designs by Yuhei Murota, villain designs by Tsukasa Kotoboki, Yoroi Gear design by Takuya Suzuki with original Yoroi Gear design concepts by Hideo Okamoto and Shūji Katayama composing the music.
+It is set to premiere in January 2026.